Kenya Food Guide

 Cultural Significance:

-Reflects centuries of trade and cultural exchange along the Kenyan coast, resulting in a unique and flavorful cuisine.
+Carries centuries of trade and cultural exchange along the Kenyan coast, which is exactly what gives the cooking its character.

 Signature Dishes: